 - identify gaps in cloud security settings or misconfigurations

-- monitor and analyze user activity for unusual behavior
+- monitor and analyze user activity on your cloud environments for unusual behavior

 Magellan Explorer Views